 Country Report Israel

 The Israeli economy is likely to continue to grow at a moderate pace, while the strong growth of mortgage debt and the rise of housing prices pose risks.
-Meanwhile, the latest round of peace talks with the Palestinians collapsed in late April.
+Meanwhile, a new round of peace talks with the Palestinians is not obvious under a new government that is dominated by nationalists and ultra-Orthodox parties.

 (+) Strong institutions